daveshap/OpenAI_Agent_Swarm/shared/discord_comms/README.md

 ## Usage

-The AI agents interact on Discord by utilizing the `discord_send()` and `discord_create_thread()` functions.
-These functions are integral to the AI swarm's communication and self-organization within the Discord environment.
+The AI agents interact on Discord by utilizing the `send()`, `get_messages`, and `create_thread()` methods.
+These methods are integral to the AI swarm's communication and self-organization within the Discord environment.

 ### Message Sending

-Agents can send messages to the designated Discord channel using the `discord_send(message: str, channel_id, pinned = False)` function.
-This function allows agents to post updates, commands, or any relevant information to the swarm.
+Agents can send messages to the designated Discord channel using the `send(message: str, channel_id, pinned = False)` method.
+This method allows agents to post updates, commands, or any relevant information to the swarm.

-In order to have the function execute on the bot thread, it should be called using the `discord_thread_task(function)` function as follows:
+In order to have the method execute on the bot thread, it should be called using the `thread_task(function, *args)` method as follows:
 ```
-discord_thread_task(discord_send, message, channel_id, pinned)
+dc_comms.thread_task(dc_comms.send, message, channel_id, pinned)
 ```

 ### Message Reading

-Agents can read a specified number of messages in the designated Discord channel or thread using the `discord_get_messages(channel_id, num_messages)` function.
-This function allows agents to catch up with the present conversation and see the conversation history.
+Agents can read a specified number of messages in the designated Discord channel or thread using the `get_messages(channel_id, num_messages)` method.
+This method allows agents to catch up with the present conversation and see the conversation history.

-In order to have the function execute on the bot thread, it should be called using the `discord_thread_task(function)` function as follows:
+In order to have the method execute on the bot thread, it should be called using the `thread_task(function, *args)` method as follows:
 ```
-discord_thread_task(discord_get_messages, channel_id, num_messages)
+dc_comms.thread_task(dc_comms.get_messages, channel_id, num_messages)
 ```

 ### Thread Creation

-For more organized discussions or specific task delegations, agents can use the `discord_create_thread(thread_name: str, channel_id, public = False)` function to create threads in the Discord channel.
+For more organized discussions or specific task delegations, agents can use the `create_thread(thread_name: str, channel_id, public = False)` method to create threads in the Discord channel.
 This feature aids in segregating discussions based on topics or tasks, facilitating clearer and more focused communication among the agents.

-In order to have the function execute on the bot thread, it should be called using the `discord_thread_task(function)` function as follows:
+In order to have the method execute on the bot thread, it should be called using the `thread_task(function)` method as follows:
 ```
-discord_thread_task(discord_create_thread,thread_name, channel_id, public)
+dc_comms.thread_task(dc_comms.create_thread,thread_name, channel_id, public)
 ```

 ### Channel and Thread IDs

 It should be noted that channel ID's and Thread IDs are interchangeable.
-You can use a thread ID in the `channel_id` parameter of `discord_send` for example to send a message to a specific thread instead of a channel.
+You can use a thread ID in the `channel_id` parameter of `send` for example to send a message to a specific thread instead of a channel.

 ### Swarm Discussions